Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Results and Discussion

 Chiral symmetry is restored when the macrospin layer magnetisation and $\mathbf{H}_{ext}$ are oriented along the `Symmetric' axis, parallel to the inter-layer offset (fig. \ref{Fig4_chiral}b), top-left panel).
 Here, zero energy difference is observed between vortex chiralities at all applied fields and inter-layer offsets.

 This programmable energy landscape is now leveraged for chiral microstate control.
-Figure \ref{Fig4_chiral}c shows an MFM image taken after field-looping (30$\times$ $\pm30~$ mT) along the broken-symmetry axis, with the macrospin layer magnetised to lower the ACW vortex energy.
+Figure \ref{Fig4_chiral}c) shows an MFM image taken after field-looping (30$\times$ $\pm30~$ mT) along the broken-symmetry axis, with the macrospin layer magnetised to lower the ACW vortex energy.
 The resultant microstate shows only ACW vortices present.
-Figure \ref{Fig4_chiral}d shows the same process, with the macrospin layer magnetised to select for CW vortices.
+Figure \ref{Fig4_chiral}d) shows the same process, with the macrospin layer magnetised to select for CW vortices.
 Here, only CW vortices are observed in the resultant microstate.
-Figure \ref{Fig4_chiral}e shows an MFM image after field-looping along the symmetric axis, with no chiral degeneracy lifting and a resultant mixed CW/ACW vortex state.
-Figure \ref{Fig4_chiral}f shows a larger-area MFM image selecting for ACW vortices, with the dotted square corresponding to the region in fig. \ref{Fig4_chiral}c.
-Figure \ref{Fig4_chiral}g shows MFM of a larger-area mixed-chirality state, demonstrating the strong degree of chiral control and microstate selectivity enabled via our 3D metamaterial architecture.
+Figure \ref{Fig4_chiral}e) shows an MFM image after field-looping along the symmetric axis, with no chiral degeneracy lifting and a resultant mixed CW/ACW vortex state.
+Figure \ref{Fig4_chiral}f) shows a larger-area MFM image selecting for ACW vortices, with the dotted square corresponding to the region in fig. \ref{Fig4_chiral}c).
+Figure \ref{Fig4_chiral}g) shows MFM of a larger-area mixed-chirality state, demonstrating the strong degree of chiral control and microstate selectivity enabled via our 3D metamaterial architecture.
+It is challenging to resolve the vortex core polarity via MFM in this multilayered system.
+From our simulation of the energetic degeneracy lifting between core polarity states, there is a likelihood we are controlling vortex polarity and circulation state but full confirmation of this requires further experimental work.

+A number of methods exist to control the state of magnetic vortices in nanostructures, typically involving breaking the symmetry of the nanostructure itself via fabricating an asymmetrically-shaped structure.
+Examples include disks with a sliced-off edge to give a 'D' shape\cite{schneider2001magnetic,kimura2007vortex,dumas2011chirality,wu2022controlling}, variable-width crescent-shaped rings\cite{giesen2007vortex}, merging two disks together\cite{jain2012chaos} and asymmetric bicomponent wedge rings\cite{shimon2012reversal}.
+This suite of approaches allows powerful control over CW/ACW vortex circulation and in some cases core polarity.
+The catch is that as the nanostructures themselves are asymmetric, different vortex states have asymmetry introduced into their dynamics and energy.
+This asymmetry is hard-coded at the fabrication stage and may not be deactivated or reconfigured.

+A benefit of the approach described here is that by using the dipolar field of an adjacent 3D nanoisland layer to control vortex states, the nanostructures may remain symmetric and the dipolar field may be reconfigurably programmed on a per-island basis, for instance by using local magnetic writing\cite{gartside2018realization,stenning2023low}.
+The dipolar field control may also be effectively deactivated by preparing the control layer in a vortex state that has far lower stray dipolar field than a macrospin state.